-2.2 Moanalua Stream Watershed Monitoring
+6.2 Moanalua Stream Watershed Monitoring

 Moanalua Stream Watershed is located near the Daniel K. Inouye International Airport, and the neighborhoods of Salt Lake and Kalihi.
-Moanalua Stream Watershed was selected for monitoring since it contains the largest area of DOT-HWYS ROW that drains to Keehi Lagoon.
+Moanalua Stream Watershed was selected for monitoring since it contains the largest area of HDOT ROW that drains to Keehi Lagoon.
 Keehi Lagoon is a Class A receiving waterbody, determined to be a high priority for TMDL development by DOH.
 The 2022 CWA Section 303(d) List of Impaired Waters on Oahu states that Keehi Lagoon is impaired for Total Nitrogen (TN), Nitrate + Nitrite (NO3 + NO2), Total Phosphorus (TP), Turbidity, and Total Suspended Solids (TSS)

-The upper area of the Moanalua Stream Watershed consists of mixed residential and business developments, while the lower portion primarily consists military, commercial, and industrial facilities.
+The upper area of the Moanalua Stream Watershed consists of mixed residential and business developments, while the lower portion primarily consists of military, commercial, and industrial facilities.
 Facilities within the watershed include the Moanalua Golf Club, Walter J. Nagorski Golf Course, Moanalua Medical Center, Tripler Army Medical Center, the Fort Shafter Army Base, and Red Hill Naval Base.
-DOT-HWYS routes in the watershed include H-1 Freeway, H-201 Freeway, and Nimitz Highway (Route 92).
+HDOT routes in the watershed include H-1 Freeway, H-201 Freeway, and Nimitz Highway (Route 92).

-During the 2021 - 2021 Monitoring Year, DOT-HWYS commenced water quality sampling from DOT-HWYS ROW into Moanalua Stream to help characterize storm water runoff and assess the potential of implementing enhanced operational or structural BMPs in the watersheds (or other watersheds which drain to the impaired waters of Keehi Lagoon).
-During this Monitoring Year, DOT-HWYS will continue to collect storm water quality samples from three monitoring sites in the Moanalua Stream Watershed.
-DOT-HWYS will also investigate additional and/or alternative sampling locations within Moanalua Stream Watershed to obtain a greater quantity of sampling data.
+During the 2021 - 2022 Monitoring Year, HDOT commenced water quality sampling from HDOT ROW into Moanalua Stream to help characterize storm water runoff and assess the potential of implementing enhanced operational or structural best management practices (BMPs) in the watersheds (or other watersheds which drain to the impaired waters of Keehi Lagoon).
+During the 2024 - 2025 Monitoring Year, HDOT will continue to collect storm water quality samples from three monitoring sites in the Moanalua Stream Watershed.